 One thing that really impressed me about the Goddess Basque was the boning.
 I have tons of basques that look amazing when I’m standing up or sitting still, but they are ruined with any sort of movement.
 It’s not particularly flattering as it bunches up the material, creating an odd bump in the front that ruins the overall look of the outfit.
 This one does not give me those sort of problems.
 The boning still moves as I do but it doesn’t stick out in bend in the creating a bulge sort of way.
 It stays pretty close to the skin which is exactly what I hoped it would do.

 The final thing that’s worth mentioning is the suspender straps.
 These are both removable and adjustable.
 When I have tightened them fully I can attach them to stockings with no problems.
 I usually struggle with straps being too long for my five-foot, short-arse frame, but the ones on this basque seem to be shorter than most.
 This is great news for short women like myself, but it means that they may not be long enough for those who are much taller.

 Overall, I really like the Goddess Basque.
 It has a gorgeous colour scheme that I can’t get enough of and after seeing how it looks with my skin tone, I’m convinced that I need more emerald-green in my lingerie collection.
 I love the strappy cups, mix of materials and the clever strapping across the waist that creates the illusion of a smaller figure.
 It’s a really flattering piece and I’m incredibly pleased with it.
 The lack of interesting packaging and matching underwear were the only downsides for me.

 You can purchase the Fifty Shades Darker by Coco de Mer Goddess Basque (£60) from Coco de Mer.
-No affiliate links have been used in this post.
+We purchased this garment ourselves.
+All views are our own and based on our experiences.
+No affiliate links have been used within this post.